 With the much hyped terrorist threat deterring many tourists from visiting Europe at all, we chose to stay largely away from the major city centres.
 We opted instead for the more rural destinations which actually provided us with a richer cultural experience.
 This enabled us to spend up to a week in one place, seeing “more of less” without spending long days on the road to make a fleeting visit to each destination.

 Unlike the major cities, English was not widely spoken in the regions we visited, but with our “schoolgirl French”, my nephew’s current HSC French, a smattering of German we have learnt during our trips to Berlin and the help of Google translate, we got by with a few amusing interludes.
-By the end of our trip, even Ian who had resisted my pre-trip efforts to teach him a little French could even “parlez” a little “Francais”
+By the end of our trip, even Ian who had resisted my pre-trip efforts to teach him a little French could even “parlez” a little “Francais”.
+A French Phrasebook was also a worthwhile investment.

 Throughout the trip Kes was our tour-guide extraordinaire, leading us not only to the famous, “must see” attractions, but also little-known gems which enriched our holiday.